Producing Artistic Director

 Mission Statement: Our mission is to produce stimulating and intellectually provocative theatrical work at a high level of professional competence; draw from and enrich the Cape May Community; facilitate theatrical development and collaborations; and provide an educational theatrical resource for the community.

 Tom Macagnone (Production Manager) has been involved with technical theater for 8 years and is a graduate of Temple University with a B.A. in Theater Studies.
 Tom started his theatrical life in high school as a member of its stage crew, eventually leading as its president in his final year.
 Throughout college he flourished as a theater technician with a focus on technical direction and worked on a plethora of productions with a group of wonderful people.
-This is Tom’s third appearance at Cape May Stage with the first being through the Shackleton Scholarship offered from Temple’s Theater Department and the Martel’s.
+This is Tom’s fourth appearance at Cape May Stage with the first being through the Shackleton Scholarship offered from Temple’s Theater Department and the Martel’s.
 He is grateful for the opportunity to return to Cape May Stage as Production Manager and Technical Director.

 Leigh Taylor Patton (Administrative Director) has worked in professional theatre since the age of 15.
 Her love of the arts has led her to be involved onstage, backstage, and in an administrative capacity.
 Leigh holds a BA in Theatre Arts from Christopher Newport University with a concentration in Acting and a minor in Dance.
 She acted professionally in the DC area before leaving to head up recruitment and public relations at a nationally recognized sports camp.
 Before moving to Cape May, Leigh worked as office manager, bookkeeper, and camp director for a DC based nonprofit theatre company.
 As Administrative Director at Cape May Stage she oversees daily operations in the office and brings a unique blend of business and creative sensibility to the team.